top of page

 Neurodivergent Nervous Systems and Transitions

-Transitions are one of the most overlooked challenges for neurodivergent people.
+Transitions are one of the most overlooked challenges for neurodivergent individuals.
+Even positive transitions can:

 The Problem With Resolution Culture